kabirgh/spoiler-blocker/CONTRIBUTING.md

 ## Where to contribute

 ### Performance
-* [Reducing bundle size](https://lacke.mn/reduce-your-bundle-js-file-size/) by importing blueprintjs components individually
+* [Reducing bundle size](https://lacke.mn/reduce-your-bundle-js-file-size/) by importing Blueprint components individually
 * Reducing lag between button click and popup showing
 * Reducing lag between page content load and overlay appearing.
 Consider splitting common dependencies of fb.js and tw.js into a file loaded in the background